 The program offers 10 days per calendar year when a family can elect to be charged at a reduced rate of 50% of the standard session fee.
 This fee is eligible for CCS.
 The family can elect to use these 10 days for family holidays, appointments and for public holidays.
-A notification of changes form (PDF 346KB) must be completed to request the reduced fee.
+A notification of changes form (PDF 347KB) must be completed and provided to the rural care administration coordinator 2 weeks in advance, to request the reduced fee.
 These absences are not in addition to the 42 absence days allocated by the Australian Government.

-All rural care programs close for 10 days over the Christmas / New Year period.
-During this time no fees will be charged, including for public holidays falling at the beginning or end of the closure period.
+All rural care programs close for a minimum of 10 days over the Christmas / New Year period.
+Two additional child free days per calendar year for educator professional development are provided.
+During this time no fees will be charged, including for public holidays falling at the beginning or end of the Christmas closure period.